joncardasis/SizeSlideButton/README.md

 + `value` is a value between 0 and 1.0 of where the handle was positioned relative on the track
 + `leftSideRadius` and `rightSideRadius` return the radii of the left and right sides of the frame when expanded
 + `currentState` returns if the control is condensed or expanded
++ `animationType` specifies the animation type used when letting go of the control

 ## Supported UIControlEvents
 + `touchUpInside` is called when a tap on the control is released